leespen1/QuantumGateDesign.jl/README.md

       it matches the problem)
 - [X] Add (automatic) test comparing discrete adjoint and forward differentiation gradients to nearly machine precision
+- [ ] Break code into smaller functions where appropriate (discrete adjoint is probably too long)